tidev/hyperloop-examples/README.md

 You can download the [Android Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Hyperloop_Programming_Guide) for information on running this demo application for Android and learning how to use Hyperloop in your own project.

-### Windows

-You can download the [Windows Programming Guide](http://docs.appcelerator.com/platform/latest/#!/guide/Windows_Hyperloop_Programming_Guide) for information on running this demo application f or Windows and learning how to use Hyperloop in your own project.

 ## License